 Logging in Django

-Django is the most popular Python-based Web application development framework.
-Internally, Django uses the Python logging module but allows the developer to customize the log settings by configuring the LOGGING
+Django is the most popular Python-based web application development framework out there.
+Internally, Django uses the Python logging module but allows the developer to customize the logging module settings by configuring the LOGGING

 config variable in the settings.py